1910 Mikhailov: Discovery

 Mikhailov was discovered on 8 October 1972, by Ukrainian astronomer Lyudmila Zhuravleva at the Crimean Astrophysical Observatory in Nauchnyj, on the Crimean peninsula.

 Zhuravleva is ranked 61 in Harvard's ranking of those who discovered minor planets.
-Detween 1972 and 1992, She discovered 200 such bodies, 13 of which were co-discoveries.
+Between 1972 and 1992, she discovered 200 such bodies, 13 of which were co-discoveries.

 Orbit and classification

 The C-type asteroid is a non-family asteroid that belongs to the background population of the main belt.
 It orbits the Sun in the outer asteroid belt at a distance of 2.9–3.2 AU once every 5 years and 4 months (1,939 days; semi-major axis of 3.04 AU).
 Its orbit has an eccentricity of 0.05 and an inclination of 10° with respect to the ecliptic.

 Physical characteristics

 It has a rotation period of 8.88 hours and a low geometric albedo of 0.05.

 Naming

 The asteroid was named in honor of prominent Russian astronomer Aleksandr Aleksandrovich Mikhailov (1888–1983), a gravimetrist and academician, who was vice-president of the International Astronomical Union, director of the Pulkovo Observatory, a member of the Soviet Academy of Sciences and president of its Astronomical Council.
 The official was published by the Minor Planet Center on 20 February 1976 (M.P.C.
 3937).